seanrreid/ccs_curriculim_hub/docs/lessons/the-web/index.md

 ---
-title: The Web
+sidebar_label: The Web
-description: How do websites work?
+title: How do websites work?
-sidebar: auto
+sidebar_position: 3
 ---

 ## Learning Objectives